 Before working with StormwaterGO I would have said no. When it goes down the drain it’s out of sight and out of mind.
-Recent exposure and training however has since changed my mind.
+Recent exposure and training however have since changed my mind.

 Stormwater economically affects cities in several different ways.
 Cities that get their water from impaired water run the risk of Nitrate contaminated drinking water.
-Nitrate in addition to algal blooms drastically increase water treatment cost.
+Nitrate in addition to algal blooms drastically increases water treatment costs.
 Nitrate removal systems in Minnesota jumped prices from 5-10 cents per 1000 gallons in water filtration to $4.

-In addition to water treatment costs, nutrient impaired waters cost billions of dollars to clean.
-These fees are compounded with lack of revenue usually earned by cities through tourism and any commercial fishing.
-Since fish can’t survive in algal blooms and because tourists don’t like watching algae blooms revenue diminishes while clean up costs skyrocket.
+In addition to water treatment costs, nutrient-impaired waters cost billions of dollars to clean.
+These fees are compounded with a lack of revenue usually earned by cities through tourism and any commercial fishing.
+Since fish can’t survive in algal blooms and because tourists don’t like watching algae blooms revenue diminishes while clean-up costs skyrocket.
 These losses don’t even factor in the diminished value of waterfront property.

 Nutrient pollution also causes aquatic dead zones where aquatic life cannot survive.
 There have been over 166 dead zones documented nationwide.
 The largest dead zone, found in the Gulf of Mexico, is nearly 5,840 square miles.
 That’s 3.7 million acres of dead water where nothing can grow.